Start where you are. You don’t have to be perfect, just present.

 Toxic masculinity pressures men to hide emotions, dominate others, and act like they have it all figured out.
 It disconnects us from our full humanity.

 Healthy masculinity is about showing up with integrity, empathy, and emotional courage.
-It’s not weakness — it’s strength that isn’t afraid to feel.
+It’s not weakness, but strength that isn’t afraid to feel.

-100%.
-Masculinity isn’t a costume or checklist — it’s about how you live and show up.
+100% yes.
+Masculinity isn’t a costume or checklist, it’s all about how you live and show up.
 There’s no one “right” way to be a man.
 Healthy masculinity gives you room to be real, not rigid.

 Never.
-Growth doesn’t expire.
+Thankfully, growth doesn’t expire.
 The fact that you’re asking this question means you’re already moving.
 Small shifts create big momentum.
-You don’t need to be perfect — just present.

 Start by being what you wish someone had shown you.
-Let your kids see you express emotion, take responsibility, ask for help, and own your values.
-You don’t need a script — just honesty and presence.
+Let your kids see you express real emotion, take responsibility, ask for help, and own your values.
+You don’t need a script, just show up with honesty and presence.

 Related reading: